jaysc/NextJS-Apollo-TypeGraphQL-Prisma/readme.md

-# VidyaGet
+# NextJS-Apollo-TypeGraphQL-Prisma

-A next js app with apollo graphql and prisma.
+A next js app with apollo, typegraphql and prisma.

 ## Running